|Why get a home inspection?

 ~ INSPECTION REPORTS AVERAGE 24 PAGES with 50 to 80 PHOTOGRAPHS ~

-[emailed to client(s) same day when inspection was provided]
+[emailed to client(s) same day when AM inspection is provided]

 How long does it take to inspect a house?